 Software Engineering

 Software engineering applies engineering practices to the development of software.
-The Software Engineering curriculum includes all the core requirements of the Computer Science program, along with advanced courses in software development, testing and validation, maintenance, security, and management and integration.
-Students learn about the real world challenges and requirements of the software engineering profession, such as delivering high quality software that meets user expectations, delivering software on time and within budget, maintaining software, and working effectively as part of a team.
+The software engineering curriculum includes all the core requirements of the computer science program, along with advanced courses in software development, testing and validation, maintenance, security, and management and integration.
+Students learn about the real-world challenges and requirements of the software engineering profession, such as delivering high quality software that meets user expectations, delivering software on time and within budget, maintaining software, and working effectively as part of a team.
 The program offers a two-semester senior design project that typically has an industry sponsor and provides students with valuable experience in applying their skills to the collaborative development of large-scale software applications.

 Software Engineering Student Learning Outcomes

-Students in software engineering will have acquired the following skills and knowledge by the time of graduation: 1) an ability to identify, formulate, and solve complex engineering problems by applying principles of engineering, science, and mathematics; 2) an ability to apply engineering design to produce solutions that meet specified needs with consideration of public health, safety, and welfare, as well as global, cultural, social, environmental, and economic factors; 3) an ability to communicate effectively with a range of audiences; 4) an ability to recognize ethical and professional responsibilities in engineering situations and make informed judgments, which must consider the impact of engineering solutions in global, economic, environmental, and societal contexts; 5) an ability to function effectively on a team whose members together provide leadership, create a collaborative and inclusive environment, establish goals, plan tasks, and meet objectives; 6) an ability to develop and conduct appropriate experimentation, analyze and interpret data, and use engineering judgment to draw conclusions; 7) an ability to acquire and apply new knowledge as needed, using appropriate learning strategies.
+Students in software engineering will have acquired the following skills and knowledge by the time of graduation: 1) an ability to identify, formulate, and solve complex engineering problems by applying principles of engineering, science, and mathematics; 2) an ability to apply engineering design to produce solutions that meet specified needs with consideration of public health, safety, and welfare, as well as global, cultural, social, environmental, and economic factors; 3) an ability to communicate effectively with a range of audiences; 4) an ability to recognize ethical and professional responsibilities in engineering situations and make informed judgments, which must consider the impact of engineering solutions in global, economic, environmental, and societal contexts; 5) an ability to function effectively on a team whose members together provide leadership, create a collaborative and inclusive environment, establish goals, plan tasks, and meet objectives; 6) an ability to develop and conduct appropriate experimentation, analyze and interpret data, and use engineering judgment to draw conclusions and produce solutions; 7) an ability to acquire and apply new knowledge as needed, using appropriate learning strategies.

 Cybersecurity